external-sources/hosts-sources/data/mitchellkrogza/phishing.database/README.md

 ************************************************
 ## How do you test?

 We make use of the awesome [PyFunceble Testing Suite](https://github.com/funilrys/PyFunceble) written by [Nissar Chababy](https://github.com/funilrys/).
-Over 2 years in development this testing tool really provides us with a reliable source of active and inactive domains and through regular testing even domains which are inactive and may become active again are automatically moved back to the active list.
+Over many years in development this testing tool really provides us with a reliable source of active and inactive domains and through regular testing even domains which are inactive and may become active again are automatically moved back to the active list.
 [Read More about PyFunceble](https://pyfunceble.readthedocs.io/en/latest/)

 ************************************************
 ## Contributing